Future of Fashion: Production - sustainable, high-tech and on-demand

 Automation and fashion on demand

-Perhaps unsurprisingly, Amazon has been quick to jump on the idea.
+Perhaps unsurprisingly, Amazon has been quick to try its hand at the new tech.
 In 2017, the US retailer had a patent application approved for an on-demand apparel manufacturing warehouse.
-In the future it's likely that fashion brands will offer on-demand production similar to this, where a user can have clothing measured exactly for them created with a few clicks on a computer or smartphone.
+In the future it's likely that fashion brands will offer on-demand production similar to this, where a user can have bespoke clothing measured exactly for them, created with a few clicks on a computer or smartphone.

 “Once various textile products are printed, cut and assembled according to the orders, they can be processed through a quality check, photographed for placement in an electronic commerce system, shipped to customers and/or stored in a materials handling facility for order fulfillment," Amazon’s patent reads.
 “By aggregating orders from various geographic locations and coordinating apparel assembly processes on a large scale, the embodiments provide new ways to increase efficiency in apparel manufacturing."

-Fashion-on demand also offers the consumer more say in their fashion choices as their interest in personalisation continues to grow.
-Rather than them having to rely on brand’s predicting what they want to wear - which can often go wrong resulting in overstock - shoppers will be able to choose what they want, and customise the designs accordingly.
+Fashion on demand also offers shoppers more say in their fashion choices as consumers' interest in personalisation continues to grow.
+Rather than having to rely on brand’s predicting what they want to wear - which can often go wrong and result in overstock - shoppers will be able to choose what they want, and customise the designs accordingly.

 Companies like French tech business Lectra are at the frontline of this movement.
-This year, the company launched a solution that automates the entire personalisation process, from product development to final cutting.
+This year, it launched a solution that automates the entire personalisation process, from product development to final cutting.

 This fashion-on demand trends sees brands beginning to streamline their supply chains by internalising production.
 In April 2018, for example, Gucci launched Gucci Art Lab, a 37,000-square-metre hub of industrial craftsmanship and experimental laboratory for leather goods and footwear products.
 The lab has space for prototyping and sampling of leather goods and footwear, R&D laboratories for new materials, metal hardware and packaging, a test lab, an accessories lab as well as a pre-industrialization area, all under one roof, giving the brand more control over its product development.